-SDNCentral: Who’s working on both projects today?
+SDxCentral: Who’s working on both projects today?

 Murphy: “At the moment, Amin is the only one specifically working on them.
 I’m officially taking a break, but I am intending to continue contributing.
 For example, I’ll be releasing the start of a web-based GUI sometime soon.
 And a number of us at Berkeley and ICSI (myself included) use them as part of other projects fairly regularly and are willing to chase down problems and push in improvements as we’re able.
 I think the medium-term plan is for the Open Networking Lab to take a more active role.”

-SDNCentral: NOX has historically been the most popular controller of choice within the research and education community.
+SDxCentral: NOX has historically been the most popular controller of choice within the research and education community.
 Do you see that changing?

 Murphy: “Possibly, depending on your needs.
 Our belief is that POX is generally the easier option.
 I mean, that’s closer to POX’s goals.